 Dorez, Léon: Recherches sur la bibliothèque de Pier Leoni, médecin de Laurent de Médicis, in: Revue des Bibliothèques, IV, 1894, pp. 73-83.

-Gollob, E.: Die Bibliothek des Jesuitenkollegiums in Wien XIII.
+Gollob, Eduard: Die Bibliothek des Jesuitenkollegiums in Wien XIII.
 (Lainz) und ihre Handschriften.
 Vorgelegt in der Sitzung am 14.
 Oktober 1908.

-Grafinger, Chr.: Eine Bibliothek auf der Reise zwischen Rom und Wien.
+Grafinger, Christine Maria: Eine Bibliothek auf der Reise zwischen Rom und Wien.
 Eine Darstellung der Geschichte der Bibliotheca Rossiana, in: Beiträge zur Geschichte der Biblioteca Vaticana (Studi e Testi 363) Città del Vaticano 1997, pp. 95-146.